Understanding Keyword Cannibalization

 • Using paid search campaigns to inform SEO targeting

-Cannibalization occurs when PPC and SEO target the same keywords, harming your business as you are paying for conversions you would have gotten anyway via organic.
-Common signs that you are cannibalizing organic are bidding on terms with almost no competition, where you rank number one in organic, typically on brand terms.
+Cannibalization occurs when PPC and SEO target the same keywords, and it harms your business as you are paying for conversions you would have got anyway via organic.
+Common signs that you are cannibalizing organic is bidding on terms with almost no competition, where you rank number one in organic, typically on brand terms.